AJ1904/llmsoundware/README.md

 ### `main()`
 The main function to set up and run the Streamlit app, including layout, audio processing, and chatbot functionality.

-## Example Usage

-1. Upload an audio file or record audio.
-2. Click "Process Audio" to transcribe and analyze the audio.
-3. View the transcription and analysis results in the sidebar.
-4. Use the chatbot to ask questions about the audio content and analysis.